kworkflow/kworkflow/documentation/man/features/remote.rst

   `remote` can be an IP or a name server and `:<port>` is optional (default port is 22).

+list:
+  List all available remotes.

 remove <name>:
   Remove the remote named <name>.

 rename <old-name> <new-name>:
   Rename the remote named <old-name> to <new-name>.
 If you try a name already in use, kw will fail with a message.

-\--list:
-  List all available remotes.

 \--global:
   Force use global config file instead of the local one.